fabx/CKA/Readme.txt

   name: my-pod-reader-role
   apiGroup: rbac.authorization.k8s.io

-x
+#########

+The order of operations is: `base` -> `patches` -> `generators` -> `transformers` (like `namePrefix`, `nameSuffix`, etc.).

 ########

 New last tips and tricks

 The `--previous` flag with `kubectl logs` is specifically designed to retrieve logs from a previous instance of a container that has crashed and restarted.

 A `NewReplicaSetAvailable` reason with a `Progressing` status of `False` can be a confusing symptom.
 It often occurs when the Pod template has not actually changed in a way that triggers a new `ReplicaSet`, such as when the `imagePullPolicy` is set to `IfNotPresent` and the old image tag is reused, preventing a new image from being pulled and the new `ReplicaSet` from becoming available.

 An `emptyDir` volume is the standard method for sharing a temporary directory between containers in a multi-container Pod.
 It is created on the node's disk when the Pod is created and is deleted when the Pod is removed.

-##

-CM and Secrets

 Kubernetes automatically updates a Pod's mounted `ConfigMap` volume with a slight delay (typically on the order of a minute) after the `ConfigMap` resource is updated.
 This allows the application to read the new configuration without a Pod restart.

 Updating a Kubernetes Secret has different effects depending on how the secret is used by a pod.
-## Secret Mounted as a Volume (wait 2 minues)
+##Secret Mounted as a Volume (wait 2 minues)
 When a secret is mounted as a volume in a pod, changes to the secret are automatically updated in the pod's file system.
 This update is not instantaneous; it can take up to a minute or two for the changes to propagate.
 You won't need to restart the pod for it to see the new secret data.
 The pod will be able to read the new files from the mounted directory.
-## Secret Used as an Environment Variable (reload needed)
+##Secret Used as an Environment Variable (reload needed)
 When a secret is used to set an environment variable, updating the secret does not automatically update the environment variable inside the running pod
 The environment variables are set only when the pod is created.
 To get the new secret value, you must restart or recreate the pod.
 This is because environment variables are static and are not re-evaluated after the pod has started.
-## Secret Used from a Secret Key Reference (reload needed)
+##Secret Used from a Secret Key Reference (reload needed)
 Similar to environment variables, a secret referenced via secretKeyRef in a pod's spec to provide a single value for a field is not automatically updated.
 The value is fetched when the pod is created, and it remains static for the pod's lifetime.
 To get the new secret value, you must restart or recreate the pod.
 This applies to various fields where a secret reference might be used, such as container arguments or command.

+Setting the `NodeName` field in a Pod's spec directly tells the `kubelet` on that specific node to create the Pod, effectively bypassing the `kube-scheduler`.

 By design, Kubernetes secrets are namespaced and cannot be accessed from a Pod in a different namespace for security reasons.
 The only way for a Pod to use a secret from another namespace is to create a copy of that secret in its own namespace.
 I knew it as i use to do copy from one ns to another ns.

-Using a dedicated external secrets manager and mounting secrets at runtime via a CSI driver is considered a best practice for strong separation of concerns and securing secrets outside of the cluster's etcd.
-Is considered better than mounting a secret as a volume.

-##

 A `StatefulSet` uses a `Headless Service` (a Service with `clusterIP: None`) to provide a stable, unique DNS entry for each Pod replica.
 This, combined with the Pod's stable name, gives it a persistent network identity.